Azure/bicep-types-az/generated/managementgroups/microsoft.management/2020-02-01/types.md

 ### Properties
 * **displayName**: string (ReadOnly): The friendly name of the group.
 * **name**: string (ReadOnly): The name of the group.

-## CreateOrUpdateSettingsProperties
-### Properties
-* **defaultManagementGroup**: string: Settings that sets the default Management Group under which new subscriptions get added in this tenant.
-For example, /providers/Microsoft.Management/managementGroups/defaultGroup
-* **requireAuthorizationForGroupCreation**: bool: Indicates whether RBAC access is required upon group creation under the root Management Group.
-If set to true, user will require Microsoft.Management/managementGroups/write action on the root Management Group scope in order to create new Groups directly under the root.
-This will prevent new users from creating new Management Groups, unless they are given access.
-* **tenantId**: string (ReadOnly): The AAD Tenant ID associated with the hierarchy settings.
-For example, 00000000-0000-0000-0000-000000000000